Time Series

 show()

-The main frequency of the epileptic rhythm is between 2 and 3 Hz.
+During the seizure, it is clear that the main frequency of the epileptic rhythm is between 2 and 3 Hz.

 PYTHON